EMPAT94/empat94.github.io/_gs/Chapter 19 - Speed Levelling 1.md

 "I doubt we will win by attacking head-on."
 (Me)

-"I think so too.
-Perhaps we can lay a trap or something" (Arya)
+"Ummm, I think so too.
+Perhaps we can lay a trap or something?"
+(Arya)

 "A pitfall could work."
 (Divin)